joshuakery/my-portfolio-site/src/posts/_cv.md

 #JOSHUA KERY

 b.
-1997 Lives and studies in Pittsburgh, PA
+1997 Lives and works in Pittsburgh, PA

 ##EDUCATION